MooersLab/pymolsnips/README.md

 <summary><b>Installing and using snippets with kate</b></summary>

 If installed with MacPorts, the app resides in `/Applications/macports/kate.app`.
-The snippet plugin has to be turned on. *kate* requires macOS 10.14 or newer.
+The snippet plugin has to be turned on.
+*kate* requires MacOS 10.14 or newer.

 The snippets are stored in a single `.xml` file.
 The storage location for this file is not in the documentation.